gsemfex/eBike-Hack/README.md

 Code was done 2016/2017, translation of comments in 2021

 To use this modification:\
--get microcontroller, i used Arduino\
+-get microcontroller, i used Arduino Micro\
 -upload code to controller\
 -take out bike battery\
 -find cables of the sensor and the bike computer\